richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

-An example would be an email from "Uber" with the address from "sadfadfue@online.io
+test 2An example would be an email from "Uber" with the address from "sadfadfue@online.io

 > Note: Sometimes the actual address is hidden slightly behind the email account's display name.
 To show the actual address, there should be a little ^ arrow.